Fighting Trouble: Production

+The working title was Chasing Trouble.
+The studio had already used this title in 1940 for a Frankie Darro feature and, with the older Darro film now in television distribution, the new Bowery Boys film was renamed Fighting Trouble to avoid confusion.

-With the departure of Leo Gorcey, Hall had become the series' main attraction; thus the group was renamed Huntz Hall and the Bowery Boys with this film.
-It also marked the first appearance of Stanislaus 'Duke' Coveleskie, played by Stanley Clements.
+Allied Artists had already agreed to supply exhibitors with four new Bowery Boys comedies for the year.
+Only one had been made (Crashing Las Vegas) when Leo Gorcey withdrew from the series, so the studio was obliged to fulfill the contracts with three more films, all of which were announced to the trade in September 1956.
+The group was now known as "Huntz Hall and the Bowery Boys".
+Fighting Trouble marked the first appearance of Sach's new sidekick Stanislaus "Duke" Coveleskie, played by Stanley Clements.
 Other cast changes include Queenie Smith taking over the role of landlady Mrs. Kelly, and the addition of Danny Welton in his only appearance as a member of the gang.

 Both Hall and Clements had considerable input in casting the film.
 Hall coaxed both Adele Jergens and Tim Ryan out of retirement to lend support to his first lead, and arranged for Joe Downing (who had appeared in the original Dead End play two decades before) to appear as a shady hypochondriac.
 Clements recruited Danny Welton, who (under his real name, Myron Welton) had co-starred with Clements in the 1950 teen-gang drama Military Academy with That Tenth Avenue Gang.

+The usual stock theme music and background score by Marlin Skiles was dispensed with for this one picture.
+Twenty-six-year-old Buddy Bregman, then in the news for arranging and conducting a platinum-selling Bing Crosby record album, had just furnished the score for the studio's Crime in the Streets (1956).
+Bregman composed and conducted an original jazz-oriented score for this new Bowery Boys comedy, but returned to the recording studio for other projects.
+The familiar Marlin Skiles music returned for the remainder of the Bowery Boys series.